2008 NCAA National Collegiate women's ice hockey tournament

 The 2008 NCAA National Collegiate Women's Ice Hockey Tournament involved eight schools playing in single-elimination play to determine the national champion of women's NCAA Division I college ice hockey.
 The quarterfinals were conducted at the homes of the seeded teams and the Frozen Four was conducted in Duluth, MN It began on March 14, 2009, and ended with the championship game on March 22.

-A total of seven games were played.
+Qualifying teams

+The winners of the ECAC, WCHA, and Hockey East tournaments all received automatic berths to the NCAA tournament.
+The other five teams were selected at-large.
+The top four teams were then seeded and received home ice for the quarterfinals.